Epstein-Barr Virus Infection, Symptoms, and Possible Treatments

-The Epstein-Barr virus or EBV is very common in the human population and infects people of all ages.
-In the United States, ninety to ninety five percent of people between the ages of thirty five and forty have been infected by the virus at some point in their lives.
+The Epstein-Barr virus, or EBV, is very common in the human population and infects people of all ages.
+In the United States, it's estimated that ninety to ninety-five percent of people between the ages of thirty-five and forty have been infected by the virus at some point in their lives.
 The percentage is believed to be similar in other parts of the world.
-Once a person has been infected by EBV, the virus stays in their body.
+Once a person has been infected by EBV, it stays in their body.

-The Epstein-Barr virus is a member of the herpes family of viruses, which is technically described as the herpesvirus family.
+The Epstein-Barr virus is a member of the herpes family, which is technically known as the herpesvirus family.
 Like its relatives, such as the cold sore virus, EBV goes through periods of activity and dormancy.
-When the virus is active it may produce no noticeable effects, produce symptoms that resemble flu or cause health problems such as infectious mononucleosis and some types of cancer.
+When the virus is active it may produce no noticeable effects, produce symptoms that resemble flu, or cause health problems such as infectious mononucleosis and some types of cancer.

 Researchers are investigating the factors that activate the virus.
 Ideally, after the initial infection the virus would remain dormant throughout a person's life and would be unable to cause disease.
-Although most of us suffer no ill effects from the virus, researchers are discovering that EBV is responsible for more diseases than was once thought.
+Although most of us suffer no ill effects from the infection, researchers suspect that EBV may be responsible for more diseases than we realize.

 The Epstein-Barr virus was named after Anthony Epstein and Yvonne Barr, two of the scientists in the team that discovered that the virus causes some types of cancer.